Frequently Asked Questions

 Q. Are students required to use Career Services?

 A. Use of the Career Services office is not required in order to graduate.
 However, we make every effort to reach out to students of every class year and encourage all students to use our services.
-All Seniors are scheduled for a “Senior Appointment” during the first 6 weeks of their senior year whether they have ever visited our office or not.
+All Seniors are scheduled for a “Senior Meeting” during the first 6 weeks of their senior year whether they have ever visited our office or not.

 Q. My son/daughter is home on break.
 What can they be doing now to work on their career plans while away from campus?